 The attack starts at about 4:30 in the video below.

 Siminou received special treatment as an attorney and was released on his own recognizance.
 He did not have to spend any time in jail and did not have to pay a dime in bail.
 A regular citizen would have spent 4-5 days in jail on this holiday weekend.
 Siminou is scheduled to be arraigned on felony charges on July 9th, ironically the day after he is to be presented with a national award for his legal work.
-(Update: He is reportedly no longer scheduled to receive this award.)
+(Update: After complaints from concerned citizens, Siminou did not receive this award.)

 The reason there are not more people, like Gadget Dan, coming out to counter-protest these so-called “save-the-children” events is the very justified fear of harassment, violence and abuse from the crowd.
 The feeling of collective moral superiority that many of the participants have allows them to rationalize that threats, offensive insults, name-calling and physical abuse of others are justified, even of our elderly veterans.